 My family and I love taking summer trips to popular spots, but with crowds comes increased potential for getting lost.
 These four tricks for learning phone numbers are a fun way to make sure kids are ready just in case they need it.

 Hopefully they never will, but it’s best to be safe.
-And speaking of tricks up our sleeve, join the Plato Pack to receive access to all of our math and literacy centers, STEM challenges, digital games and more!
+And speaking of tricks up our sleeve, hop over to become a VIP Plato Pack member so you can get all of the tools, strategies and support you need to reach ALL of your learners.

 Phone Number Hopscotch